Becoming financially independent is a goal that many people share.

 Note that while there are some very lucrative side hustle businesses (like blogging or affiliate marketing), you’re probably not going to start earning $1,000+ in month 1.

-These side hustles take a lot of time to build up before they start making money.
+These side hustles ideas take time to build up before they have the potential to make money while you sleep.

 And that’s totally ok.